fdanilogamu/fdanilogamu.github.io/docs/figtree.md

 <br>
 ## How did this role help me as a future Documentation Engineer?
 <br>
-This role developed my skills in communication, data analysis, and team management.
-Managing a team and interacting with customers also enhanced my ability to convey information clearly and handle complex tasks.
+Working at Fig Tree I learned about communication, data analysis, and team management.
+Interacting with customers while managing my coworkers also enhanced my ability to convey information clearly and handle complex tasks.
 <br>
 <br>
 ## Industry